Daily WeatherNov 21, 2014 4:00 AM HST

-Small craft advisory until 6 am HST Sunday for Maalaea Bay, Pailolo channel, Alenuihaha channel, Big Island leeward waters, Big Island southeast waters.
+Small craft advisory until midnight HST tonight for Maalaea Bay, Pailolo channel, Alenuihaha channel, Big Island leeward waters, Big Island southeast waters.

 Advisory and Warning Criteria